Mr-Darth/Skriptness/learning/parsing-order.md

 > **Warning** \
 > Depending on the parse context and the flags of the parser, some of the above expressions will not be tried at all.
 > The order remains, however, the same.

+# Reordering
+It might be the rare case a certain element should be tried before/after another and the rules above cannot guarantee this. \
+One way is to access Skript's collections of syntax elements and do some simple rearrangement

+A good example is [skript-reflect's `ParseOrderWorkarounds`](https://github.com/TPGamesNL/skript-reflect/blob/2.x/src/main/java/com/btk5h/skriptmirror/ParseOrderWorkarounds.java).